Licensed under a 3-clause BSD style license - see LICENSE.rst

 table : `~astropy.table.QTable` or `None`

-A table of found objects with the following parameters:
+found.
+The table contains the following parameters:

 * ``id``: unique object identification number.

-* ``xcentroid, ycentroid``: object centroid.
+* ``x_centroid, y_centroid``: object centroid.

 * ``fwhm``: object FWHM.